Protonk/frsrr/README.md

 ## Overview

 This R package implements a parameterized Fast Reciprocal Square Root (FRSR) algorithm, also known as Fast Inverse Square Root (FISR), written in C++.
+You can read more about the FRSR at [0x5f37642f.com](https://0x5f37642f.com/) or see reasons why you might find instrumenting the output fun at [FastInverseSqrt-Visualized on GitHub](https://github.com/hyland-uw/FastInverseSqrt-Visualized).

 ## Features